src-d/blog/content/post/deduplicating_pga_with_apollo.md

 duplication that entails in GitHub's most starred repositories is astonishing.

 {{% caption src="/post/deduplicating_pga_with_apollo/hist.png" %}}
-Log-log histograms of the number of distinct filename in CCs, for the 80% threshold (left) and the 95% threshold (right).
+Log-log histograms of the number of distinct file names in CCs, for the 80% threshold (left) and the 95% threshold (right).
 {{% /caption %}}